msheliga1/uriHW20ReactPortfolio/README.md

         - Firefox - same caching issue as always.
         - Chrome - Inspect - hard reload.
 Bucket List comes up.
 Awesome progress.

+    Create NavBar - main uses App.
+App uses BucketList.
+BucketList uses both BucketForm(props) and Bucket(props).
+        - Noted that act 28 mini-project is more about forms, lists and saving data.
+Not really a large amount of components.
+        - Noted that act 26 is about testing.
+        - Noted that 24 is more about components, SPA routes and has a navbar.
+        - Noted App.jsx has Outlet followed by Nav.

     Commit and push files back to gitHub/branch.
 (For multi-programming: Issue pull request, approve, merge).
     Deploy code (Settings...CodeAndAnimation->Pages on left, GitHub Pages->Branch->main, save)